-If we consider relatively old population that existed for many hundreds of years (like GBR, FIN, or CHS), a majority of its individuals are likely to be in extremely distant genetic relations to each other (let's say 20 generations apart).
+Characterization of 30 Shared vrGVs for the British-Chinese Pair Composed by HG00255 and NA18614 Individuals relations to each other (let's say 20 generations apart).
 Hence, they should share multiple and very short IBD chromosomal segments (a few thousands of nucleotides) because these IBD segments have been divided by recombinations in multiple generations.
 All these short IBD segments should contain only a few vrGVs due to their small size.
-In this respect, let's consider for example the Chinese (CHS) population in which the distribution of shared vrGVs has a peak of 94 (see Fig 4A).
-A

-NA18548-NA18567 pair from this population has 303 shared vrGVs and is clearly separated from the corresponding peak on the Fig 4A.
-The distribution of shared vrGVs for this pair is demonstrated in the Table S5.
-This pair also has a single 36.9 Mb IBD segment on chromosome 2 that contains 199 shared vrGVs.
+In this respect, let us consider for example the Chinese (CHS) population in which the distribution of shared vrGVs has a peak of 94 (see fig. 4A).
+A NA18548-NA18567 pair from this population has 303 shared vrGVs and is clearly separated from the corresponding peak on the figure 4A.
+The distribution of shared vrGVs for this pair is demonstrated in the supplementary table S5, Supplementary Material online.
+This pair also has a single 36.9-Mb IBD segment on chromosome 2 that contains 199 shared vrGVs.
 The rest 104 vrGVs have a relatively random distribution across all chromosomes.
-Several of these 104 shared vrGVs may occasionally be grouped within a short chromosomal region (see Table S5).
-On the contrary, if we consider a pair from CHS that has a number of shared vrGVs around the peak value of 94 (for instance pair HG00557-HG00610 with 80 shared vrGVs) the distribution of shared vrGVs along chromosomes for this pair does not have any prominent IBD that contains more than 9 shared vrGVs (see Table S5).
-Supplementary Table S5 also contains examples of two intra-population pairs for GBR individuals (HG00109-HG00117 and HG00101-HG00099) containing 276 and 324 shared vrGVs respectively.
+Several of these 104 shared vrGVs may occasionally be grouped within a short chromosomal region (see supplementary table S5, Supplementary Material online).
+On the contrary, if we consider a pair from CHS that has a number of shared vrGVs around the peak value of 94 (e.g., pair HG00557-HG00610 with 80 shared vrGVs) the distribution of shared vrGVs along chromosomes for this pair does not have any prominent IBD that contains more than nine shared vrGVs (see supplementary table S5, Supplementary Material online).
+Supplementary table S5, Supplementary Material online, also contains examples of two intrapopulation pairs for GBR individuals (HG00109-HG00117 and HG00101-HG00099) containing 276 and 324 shared vrGVs, respectively.
 The number of shared vrGVs corresponding to the two pairs are significantly higher than the peak value of 42 for this population.
 These pairs have several IBD segments on different chromosomes each containing dozens of shared vrGVs, so these individuals should be in distant genetic relation to each other.